mattl/humans-json-php/README.md

 This is all to support the https://codeberg.org/robida/human.json project.

+Personally I think a format for humans should not be in JSON, a format that is quite unlikely to be written by humans, but I enjoyed writing this quickly and releasing it into the public domain (via the CC0 deed)

 ## Why am I not on *your* human.json file, eh?

 Not being on the example list does not mean you're not my pal, FYI.